POLICIES

 6. Working with Pool Staff

-- Maintain professional communication with pool facility staff.
+• Maintain professional communication with pool management and lifeguards

 7. Reporting Safety Concerns

-- Any issues regarding faulty equipment, unsafe behaviour, or hazardous conditions must be reported promptly.
+• Faulty equipment, unsafe behaviour, or hazardous conditions must be reported immediately

 Signed: Rafal Lechicki